ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/dn_looking_adcp/README.md

-# Up-looking ADCP Ingestion Pipeline
+# Down-looking ADCP Ingestion Pipeline

 This pipeline reads in binary files output from a vessel-mounted ADCP.
 It is currently set up to read in water-track data from a 4 beam ADCP.
 You may need to add